pablop16n/web-docs-scorer/README.md

 `correct_characters / (correct_characters + wrong_characters)`

-Segments below a certain length threshold are not taken into account to this metric, so this score is not sensitive to short segments (which often to header or footer menus, social media listings, partners listings, etc.) These strings are troublesome for language identifiers as they are usually classified as English or other random language.
+Segments below a certain length threshold are not taken into account to this metric, so this score is not sensitive to [short segments](#glossary) (which often correspond to header or footer menus, social media listings, partners listings, etc.) These strings are troublesome for language identifiers as they are usually classified as English or other random language.
 The length threshold is different for each language.
 For example, 30 [alphabetic characters](#glossary) is considered the minimum acceptable number of characters for taking Spanish segments into account for this metric.

 ### long_segments_score and great_segments_score